 i.
 The SC decides on and oversees all SZ4D activities.
-The SC is also charged with overseeing the general operations of SZ4D, including ensuring a suitable meeting calendar, effectively using the budget to forward SZ4D goals, and resolving competing objectives between committees.
+The SC is also charged with overseeing the general operations of SZ4D, including ensuring a suitable meeting calendar, effectively using the budget to forward SZ4D goals, and resolving competing objectives between

+- committees.
 Major strategic decisions will be brought to and made by the SC.
-All proposals committing SZ4D staff and facilities must be b.
-Membership i.
-Like all committees, the Steering Committee will be populated by the Committee on Committees.
-Membership will generally include representatives from the major committees of SZ4D as well as the Executive Director, who will serve as chair (See Sect 3).
+All proposals committing SZ4D staff and facilities must be approved by the SC.

-- approved by the SC.
 The active SC approves committee and WG and IG nominations provided by the CoC.
 The SC assigns liaisons to all other committees from the SC membership. - ii.
 Oversee the work of the SZ4D Center, guided by input from three working groups and two integrative groups plus two planning committees.